ksikka/readingblog/contents/articles/02-write-it-down/index.md

 you write everything down to make sure you're making progress on what you actually want to do.

+**2. Following up is easy and effective - but we forget.**

-The second benefit was that I got better at following up with people and projects.
+I got better at following up with people and projects.
 Looking at my previous day's time log every day reminded me to follow up with people who I otherwise wouldn't have, and to finish working on projects that I started.

-Lastly, you get a wonderful feeling of security from knowing that your time has been recorded forever.
+**3. Don't rely on your memory for anything important.**

+It's no wonder we can't remember something as simple as following up with a person.
+Life moves at such a fast pace in today's day in age.
+The only hope we have is acknowledge the limitation of our memory, and use external memory to bolster it.

+There was a time when I relied on memory for my calendar, finances, everything.
+But life is so much easier when it's all explicitly tracked in writing so I don't _have_ to remember it.

 Writing down what you did during a vacation gets you the most ROI.
 What's a vacation worth if the memories only last a few months and then fade?
 It's a depreciating asset.
 When you write down what you do, memories hold their value and accrue over time.
 Writing adds context to photos